HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

-Three stakeholders, the user (cyclist), friends or family `(Next of Kin?)` (desktop application) and emergency services (website), can interact with the GuardianCycle architecture at different stages.
+Three stakeholders, the user (cyclist), friends or family ie. 'Next of Kin' (desktop application) and emergency services (website), can interact with the GuardianCycle architecture at different stages.
 The IOT device is handled solely by the cyclist who is the primary user.
 The desktop application provides an interface for the user and family and friends to interact with the cyclist's data collected from journeys.
 It also allows users to note personal bests, goals and provide aesthetic data interaction.
 Lastly, the web interface is for the emergency services to track activity from GuardianCycle users within a region and denote if any emergency signals have been triggered at any coordinates, enabling rapid response and ultimately saving GuardianCycle users' lives.

 ### b.
 Object-Oriented design of key sub-systems

 From the outset, GuardianCycle endeavoured to take an object-oriented approach to the integration of key systems.
 This means that the various components that made up the system as a whole were considered as separate entities, each with their own set of encapsulated data and methods.
-Considerable attention was given to how those encapsulated entities interfaced with each other, with a set of standard communication templates enforced throughout the project.
+Considerable attention was given to how those encapsulated entities interfaced with eachother, with a set of standard communication templates enforced throughout the project.

 This was all the more important given our aims and ambition for the project.
 GuardianCycle strove to provide a whole suite of functionality to the user across a number of different platforms.
 This meant that the team as a whole needed to understand how the myriad parts interlocked.
 Taking this strong object-oriented approach fostered this understanding.